-Cause neutrality (or cause impartiality) refers to the attempt to prioritize different causes or ways of doing good based on impartial estimates of impact.
-Though being completely impartial is difficult, those who support cause neutrality aim to avoid a dedication to “pet causes”, exploring options only within a narrow goal or field, or including considerations that are irrelevant to impact such as personal connection or preferences.
+Cause neutrality refers to the effort to be impartial and neutral when choosing what causes to prioritize.
+Though being completely impartial is difficult, those who support cause neutrality aim to avoid dedicating themselves to “pet causes,” only exploring options within a narrow goal or field, and including considerations that are irrelevant to impact.

-Cause neutrality is the view that when comparing potential causes to work on, we should make the decision based only (or primarily) on how promising those causes are for advancing the values you care about.
-One approach for trying to compare different cause areas impartially is the Scale, Tractability, and Neglectedness framework, which tries to evaluate causes according to how big the problem is, how easy it is to solve, and how much attention it currently receives.
+Cause neutrality is the view that when comparing potential causes to work on, we should make the decision based primarily on how much impact that cause area would allow you to have.
+One approach for trying to compare different cause areas impartially is the Importance, Tractability, and Neglectedness framework, which tries to evaluate causes according to how big the problem is, how easy it is to solve, and how much attention it currently receives.

 Different people value different things, so the question of what is an “impartial” or “fair” comparison is not always obvious.
 However, proponents of the cause-neutral approach will often emphasize avoiding decisions or biases that clearly hinder our ability to achieve the impact we could have if we made decisions in a more cause neutral way.
 For example, they would warn against “falling in love” with the first cause you’ve been exposed to instead of exploring others, or choosing a cause based on touching personal stories you’ve witnessed – as these might direct you towards options that have far less impact than the best opportunities you’d find when searching for the greatest impact across all cause areas accessible to you.

 Note that these considerations are distinct from personal fit; even under a fully cause neutral approach, there are strong reasons to take into account relevant skills or circumstances that might enable you to have more impact working in one cause or another.